 Museums and Historical Sites

-Today The County seems quaint and relatively quiet.
-These museums and historical sites show that it was a hub of activity in the 19th century including its status as a vacation hotspot.
+These museums and historical sites present The County as a hub of activity in the 19th century including its early status as a vacation hotspot.

 Macaulay Heritage Park